-Stylist’s secrets to manage your wardrobe even if your temperature’s out of control
+Here are our stylist’s secrets to manage your wardrobe even if your temperature’s out of control.

 Have you ever ended up in a meeting feeling like you’re boiling alive?
 Been so desperate to cool down that you’ve stripped down to your vest and just styled it out (or hoped you did!)?
 Felt cool and confident as you stepped out of your home, only to feel like you’ve run a marathon in ski-suit by the time you arrived at that important meeting?
 Here are Gilly Woo’s secrets of staying stylish when you’re feeling hot, hot, hot…

 Around 75-80% of women going through the menopause will experience hot flushes, and they can vary in severity and frequency from a minor annoyance once or twice a day to a stressful struggle every fifteen minutes!
 The good news?
 There are many things you can do to alleviate this symptom and make hot flushes easier to deal with, starting with your clothing choices.

 Here are some of the simplest changes that have helped many women struggling with hot flushes alter the way they dress for work and play.